Arcade Fire announce surprise set at Coachella 2022

 — Arcade Fire (@arcadefire) April 14, 2022

 A few hours after Butler’s tweet, Coachella shared a list of set times for this weekend’s proceedings.
-It shows Arcade Fire will play the Mojave tent tonight at 6:45pm-7:45pm.
+It shows Arcade Fire will play the Mojave tent tomorrow night (April 15) at 6:45pm-7:45pm.

 A representative for the band confirmed to Pitchfork that the band are currently only performing during the first weekend.